-The following sections describe the structural BMPs, including low-impact development measures, currently employed and planned for priority discharges.
+The following sections describe the structural BMPs, including low-impact development measures currently employed and planned for priority discharges.

-Diversion

-Caltrans will assess the receiving conveyance’s ability to convey the increased flows resulting from the diversion in terms of hydrology, hydraulic capacity, and stability.
-Diversions will be implemented only where the receiving conveyance will not be significantly impacted by the diverted flows.
-Construction activities within the conveyance will be avoided.

 Design Pollution Prevention Infiltration Areas

 Design Pollution Prevention Infiltration Areas are vegetated and non-vegetated areas, depending on site-specific conditions, that have been designed or evaluated for infiltration capabilities.
 Pollutants are removed primarily through sedimentation, infiltration of surface discharge through the soil, and adsorption to soil particles.
 When vegetation is incorporated into the Design Pollution Prevention Infiltration Area, filtration through the vegetation provides additional pollutant removal.